vishal10kesharwani/proctored_quiz_with_camera_-_microphone_tracking-/README.md

 3)Edit dbconnection file.change username,password and database name.
 - Default user is root,password is null and database name is project1.

-Default admin email id is head@gmail.com and password is head . admin password is md5 encypted.
+Default admin email id is head@gmail.comassword is head . admin password is md5 encypted.

-Thanx.
+Tha

 ## Precise Explanation regarding the work in detail :